 Applying modeling approaches such as linear regression, SVM, and Gradient-boosted regression tree, Doench et al. identified features that predict the on-target effect of sgRNAs.3 Single and dinucleotide identities in specific positions in the sequence contributed the most to the activity prediction (58% measured by Gini importance), followed by position-independent counts of single and dinucleotides (16%), and location within protein and melting temperature3.
 The accuracy of Doench et al.’s best model with the full set of manually crafted features is reported at .51 as measured by Spearman correlation of predicted versus actual effect.
 Kim et al. studied a related gene editing system, CRISPR-Cpf1, and demonstrated that a deep learning approach (CNN) using sequence information alone can predict the on-target effect with a .75 accuracy (Spearman correlation)4.
 The CNN-based results further improved when chromatin accessibility was incorporated as a feature.

 We present CrisprRNN, a bidirectional Recurrent Neural Network (RNN) with long short-term memory units (LSTM), to predict on-target effect of sgRNAs in CRISPR-Cas9 using sequence information alone.
 The code to pre-process data, train the RNN, and predict the effect is available on GitHub (see Availability).
-In addition, a model trained on 80% of sequences (58,385) from Meyers et al. is available and can be used to generate predictions, avoiding the need for lengthy model training.
+In addition, a model trained on 80% of sequences (58,385) from Meyers et al. is available and can be used to generate predictions, avoiding the need for lengthy model training5.
 While the accuracy of the current model is low (Spearman correlation .42), it is comparable to the accuracy achieved by Doench et al. and spares the need for manual feature generation.
 Additionally, performance of CrisprRNN is expected to improve when trained on datasets with more sequences generated by various experimental designs and trained for more iterations.

 Methods